 What about you?
 Have you ever made lasagne in the slow cooker?
 Do you get obsessed with certain foods?

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 1 onion, diced
+- 1 onion diced

-- 1 clove garlic, minced
+- 1 clove garlic minced

-- 500g (1lb) beef mince
+- 500 g 1lb beef mince

-- 2 tsp basil pesto
+- 2 teaspoon basil pesto

 - About ¼ cup of water